Rushi0535/Rushi0535/README.md

 # 👋 Hello, World!
-I'm Rushi Prajapati, the Code Alchemist 🧪
+I'm Rushi Prajapati,the Code Alchemist 🧪

 An avid learner, researcher, and community builder with a profound passion for Artificial Intelligence, dedicated to leveraging technology to tackle real-world challenges.
 Committed to sharing knowledge and fostering collaboration through talks and blogs within the community.